patrikx3/redis-ui/README.md

     * the search keys includes a string in the key
 * From 320px width, it is supposed to be 100% responsive
 * There is a key sorting function, which has a penalty, because it sorts with natural compare, which means it is more human display, then just raw characters, but up to 100k the keys is still ok.
-* There is a performance penalty for this application, given it uses AngularJS `ng-repeat` for the tree component.
-The best is if your application uses nested keys (something:nested:good), then the tree will be fast, but, for example, Nextcloud uses about 500 keys inline and it can take 5 seconds to generate the tree.
-  * Another solution is that instead of the : separator for your app, you can use the / separator.
-Then it will be much more responsive, see the settings tree separator.
-  * A second solution is to use paging, the default paging is 50 keys
 * Maximum keys for this App
   * This application is usable up to 100k keys - given it pre-loads all keys and related info at once plus sorting - with natural comparing ...
     * In that case, loading all keys into the browser takes about maximum 5-15 seconds